Good planning is a hallmark of a transparent appointment process.

 • whether legislation requires a board to include members with specific qualifications or consult sector/interest group representatives

-• the time needed for interviewing and undertaking referee checks, plus availability of chairs and other directors for the interview panel
+• the time needed for interviewing, plus availability of chairs and other directors for the interview panel

 • the requirements of the Cabinet process (see Governor-General: three types of appointment).